raspberrypilearning/naughty-and-nice/en/step_9.md

 ## Training a classifier

 The `classifier` will be able to tell if a tweet has a positive or negative sentiment.
 First it needs training though, to teach it what positive tweets and negative tweets look like.
+If you're not interested in how the `classifier` works, as it can be quite tricky to understand then the full code for the function is provided at the bottom of this step.

-- A few new module will need to be imported at the top of you program
+- A few new modules will need to be imported at the top of your program

 ```python
 import nltk.classify.util